Solar EV chargers

 Charging using solar is as simple as charging your car while you are generating power using your solar.

 This can be done manually with your standard 8a granny charger or faster with a 16a charger with a caravan plug.
-However if you want to get the most out of your solar you are best to use one of our wall chargers that can vary its output to either pick up any excess power going to the grid.
+However if you want to get the most out of your solar you are best to use one of our solar capable wall chargers that can vary its output to either pick up any excess power going to the grid.
 Or to match the rate the car is charging with the output of the inverter.
+See the bottom of the page for the wall chargers.

 How does Solar EV charging work?

 A typical Solar EV charging setup is shown above.
-A CT clamp is installed on either the output of the inverter or on the main cable coming in to the house.
-The charger can then see what direction the current is flowing and determine how much current is flowing.
+The CT clamp is installed on the main cable coming in to the house.
+The charger can then see what direction the current is flowing and determine how much current is flowing in each direction.

 Based on this the charger will vary the current going to the car to ensure no excess electricity is going out to the grid and its all being consumed.